Exploring Leptogenesis in the Era of First Order Electroweak Phase Transition: Effective potential and barrier height dependence on cut-off scale

-The Eq.~(\ref{high-T-potential-1}) represents the effective potential for Higgs as we considered in the main manuscript for analyzing the electroweak phase transition.
+Here, Eq.~\ref{high-T-potential-1} represents the high-temperature approximated form of the effective Higgs potential considered in the first part of the main manuscript.
 The parameters $\mu_h$ and $\lambda_h$ can be determined using the conditions: